-BJP member accused of torturing Adivasi domestic help suspended from party
+BJP official accused of torturing Adivasi domestic worker suspended from party

-An FIR has been registered in the case but no one has been arrested yet.
+An FIR has been registered in the case but the official has not been arrested yet.

-A Bharatiya Janata Party worker from Jharkhand was suspended by the party on Tuesday after videos emerged showing that she allegedly tortured and confined her household help, NDTV reported.
+A Bharatiya Janata Party official from Jharkhand was suspended by the party on Tuesday after videos emerged showing that she allegedly tortured and confined her household help, NDTV reported.

 Seema Patra was a member of the national working committee of BJP’s women’s wing.
 Her husband, Maheshwar Patra, is a retired Indian Administrative Service officer.